 This methods course focuses on the analytic tools and practices used in assessing the impacts of tourism on destinations at state and local levels, including economic, environmental and social/cultural impacts.
 It presents both quantitative and qualitative strategies for measuring impacts and identifying to whom those impacts accrue.
 It develops frameworks for benefit/cost analysis, multipliers and extrapolation methods for estimation, projection and forecasting.
 Frameworks for meeting the requirements of the NEPA (The National Environmental Policy Act of 1969) and comparable policy worldwide are also developed.
 Topics include methods for defining and describing tourism activity, decision-making models, and forecasting models for defined tourism regions.
-Prerequisites: HOSP6010 and completion of required prerequisite and foundation courses.
-Quarter Credit Hours 4.5
+Prerequisites: Completion of required prerequisite and foundation courses.